gayathripittu/Data-Structures/Coin Chage Problem Recursive & Naive Approach/Readme.md

 ## Implemented Algorithm

-**Dynamic Programming Solution:** Utilizes a bottom-up dynamic programming approach to find the minimum number of coins needed for making change.
-Expected time complexity: O(k.n)
+**Greedy Algorithm Solution:** Utilizes a greedy strategy and recursion method, selecting the highest-denomination coins first to minimize the number of coins needed.
+Expected time complexity: O(k)

 ## Test the Algorithm solution on the following inputs: